Farnoosh

 The aim was not to make tests easier, but to make them fairer by removing interface-related friction.

-Test screens
+Test experience screens

 Results were designed to support reflection rather than evaluation: